M66B/FairEmail/FAQ.md

 You can change this in the advanced options.

 If the list of addresses is long, you can collapse the addresses section with the *less* icon at the top of the addresses section.

+Some people ask:

+* to show the subject bold, but bold is already being used to highlight unread messages
+* to show the address or subject larger/smaller, but this would interfere with the text size option
+* to move the star to the left, but it is much easier to operate the star on the right side

 Unfortunately, it is impossible to make everybody happy and adding lots of settings would not only be confusing, but also never be sufficient.